Is it safe to eat wild mushrooms?

 If you represent an education or ecological organization, please use our general enquiry form to ask about leading a walk for your group.

-As far as we're aware, the MST is the only organized mycology group in Ontario.
+As far as we're aware, the only organized mycology group in Ontario besides the MST is the Ottawa Mycological Society.

 Absolutely!
 The MST is a volunteer-run organization and would appreciate your time and energy!
 Please contact the MST and let us know your skills and interests and how you'd like to help.